EdinZiga/StockTrendForecastingWithR/README.md

 # Stock Trend Forecasting with R

 ## Description
  Final project for CS512 Machine Learning in Medicine and Health.
-Consists of one r file split into four differnet sections.
+Consists of one r file split into five differnet sections.

+##Tests for stationarity
+  - Augmented Dickey-Fuller(ADF)

 ## Models Implemented
   - Autoregressive Integrated Moving Average Model (auto.arima was used, so no custom oreders)
   - Regressive K-Nearest Neighbor with custom scalalbe lag periods and k values based on forecast length
   - Feed Forward Neural Network